Resource Planning: From Definition to Resource Plan (2025)

 Solution: Because the project manager knows that the developers are currently busy with another task, and will be busy for at least four more days, the manager decides to balance the resource demand by reallocating the testers to web testing until the devices are fixed.

-Result: The manager has smoothed out the resource usage and ensured a more efficient workflow for the entire team.
+Result: The manager has smoothed out the resource usage and ensured a more efficient project workflow for the entire team.
 Moreover, the project schedule won’t be affected, as the testers will get a head start on an upcoming task, i.e. web testing.

 BALANCE YOUR RESOURCES ACROSS TEAMS WITH REAL-TIME DATA